 Some rare diseases are caused by as little as a single change (variant), like a spelling mistake, in someone’s DNA.
 Looking at the genome of a person affected by a rare disease can help find which DNA changes might be causing the problem.

-For people with cancer, the cancer cells have developed a different genome to the healthy cells.
-Comparing the normal and cancer genomes may give clues about possible ways to treat the cancer.
+In cancer, the tumour cells have developed a different genome to the healthy cells.
+Comparing the normal and cancer genomes may give clues about ways to treat the cancer.
 Find out more about genomics and cancer.

 For some patients, knowing more about their genome may mean that a particular treatment can be recommended.

 When the genome sequences of patients with the same condition are compared, it is possible to see patterns.
 These patterns can be put together with health information.
 Once this is done we may be able to link particular patterns with whether people are likely to become ill and, if so, how severe their illness is likely to be.